As the Saints look into playing home games at LSU, the NFL says Week 18 is a possibility

 New Orleans Mayor LaToya Cantrell (D) wrote on Twitter, “While the Saints’ request for a special exception to the city’s Covid-19 guidelines remains under consideration, allowing [20,000] people in an indoor space presents significant public health concerns.”

 The NFL has allowed teams to have some fans at home games when that is permitted under state and local guidelines.
-The Saints beat the San Diego Chargers on Monday night at the Superdome and their next scheduled home game is Oct.
-25, against the Carolina Panthers.
+The Saints beat the Los Angeles Chargers on Monday night at the Superdome; their next scheduled home game is Oct.
+25 against the Carolina Panthers.

 Of the possibility of adding a Week 18 to the season, Goodell said Tuesday in a conference call with reporters: “Flexibility is going to be critical. … Fortunately we haven’t had to use many of the things that we have discussed and thought about.
 But we will have flexibility to be able to complete our season with the Super Bowl.”